Fomachka/CareerCo/README.md

 # Career/Co.
 Website

-This repo is for a job searching website, available at https://jobsearchingapp.netlify.app.
+This repo is for a job searching website, available at https://jobsearchingapp.netlify.app/

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts